The Rule of the Word

 Memorization

 9.1 From Monday to Friday, time should be dedicated to the memorization of Scripture.
 You will commit to memory certain passages from each of the sixty-six books in the canon.
 At first, this discipline will seem laborious; but your invisible muscles will fortify as you use them.
 This labour will give joyful birth to new life.
+Not only does this nurture communion with your Father, but it weakens the demons.

 Prayer and Scripture